konflux-ci/architecture/ADR/adr-0008-environment-provisioning.md

 ### DeploymentTargetProvisioner

-Watch for the creation of a new DTC.
-If the DTCLS of the DTC matches a DTCLS the provisioner was configured for, it reads the parameters from that class, provisions the target and creates a DT object which references the DTC that started the process.
+Watch for the creation of a new [DTC].
+If the [DTCLS] of the [DTC] matches a [DTCLS] the provisioner was configured for, it reads the parameters from that class, provisions the target and creates a [DT] object which references the [DTC] that started the process.

-When a DTC is deleted, if it was bound to a DT created by the provisioner, it reclaims the DT and the actual cluster that was created for it based on the reclaimPolicy configuration.
+When a [DTC] is deleted, if it was bound to a [DT] created by the provisioner, it reclaims the [DT] and the actual cluster that was created for it based on the reclaimPolicy configuration.

 #### Provision Loop (DTC Reconciliation)